mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/mlflow/experiments/get`` | ``GET``     |
 +--------------------------------+-------------+

-Get metadata for an experiment and a list of runs for the experiment.
+Get metadata for an experiment.
 This method works on deleted experiments.